 A FIREX involves surface ship crews that use large-caliber (main battery) guns to support forces ashore; however the land target is simulated at sea.
 Rounds are scored by passive acoustic hydrophones located at or near the target area.
 The portable scoring system is comprised of sonobuoys (IMPASS buoys) set in a pre-designed pattern at specific intervals, which are retrieved after the exercise.
 An onboard scoring system provides realistic presentation, such as a land mass with topography, to the ship's combat system.
 This virtual land target area overlays the sonobuoy array.
 The ship fires its ordnance into the target area and the acoustic noise resulting from the impact of the round landing in the water is detected by the sonobuoys.
-The global positional system (GPS) position and bearing of the impact is transmitted to the ship and the onboard scoring system triangulates the exact point of impact of the round, allowing the exercises to be conducted as if the ship were firing at an actual land target.
+The global positional system (GPS) position and bearing of the impact of the round, allowing the exercises to be conducted as if the ship were firing at an actual land target.
 Inert ordnance was used in this FIREX with IMPASS event.